Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 warehouse = "xs"
 ```

-This is especially recommend if you usually work with particular context (single database, dedicated warehouse or role).
+This is especially recommended if you usually work with a particular context (i.e., a single database, dedicated warehouse, or role).

-If you need to often switch the context (for example using different roles) it is good to consider having multiple connections
+If you switch your Snowflake context often(for example, when using different roles), it's good practice to define several connections that each correspond to a specific context, like so:
-reflecting those contexts.
-For example:

 ```toml
 [connections.admin_connection]